data-apis/array-api/spec/purpose_and_scope.md

 ### TBD whether or not in scope, or for a later version

-- Device support (related to array creation on a specific device).

-  _This can be important, however there's no uniform syntax for it currently and it may not make sense to add such syntax to libraries that only support a single device type._

 - Random number generation, Fourier transforms, and miscellaneous functionality like a padding function.